Skip to content

 conda activate r_jupyter_env

-Most R packages are available through Conda, so feel free to install other packages you need to this environment.
+Most R packages are available through Conda, so feel free to install other packages you need in this environment.

 See our R documentation for more information.